How To Sea Doo Without Getting Wet…

 Deliberately getting wet on a steaming hot day is a great relief.
-But most people assume that being soaked all the time is a given when riding a Sea Doo, jetski or waverunner personal watercraft.
-But getting wet usually doesn’t happen by chance while Sea Doo riding.
-So just to set the record straight, there are specific reasons a Sea Doo rider is likely to end up being splashed.
+But most people assume that being soaked all the time is a given when riding a Sea Doo, jet ski or waverunner personal watercraft.
+But getting wet usually doesn’t happen by chance while Sea Doo riding on a PWC adventure.
+So just to set the record straight, there are specific reasons a jet ski rider is likely to end up being splashed.
 But it’s not inevitable or even the norm, unless it’s your preference.
 That being said, I always wear quick drying gear just in case.

-Many PWC models are designed to minimize getting wet inadvertently.
+Many personal watercraft models are designed to minimize getting wet inadvertently.
 They tend to keep the operator dry most of the time.
-So in normal riding conditions, an experienced Sea Doo rider, beginner or renter can choose to stay dry instead of always getting wet.
+So in normal riding conditions, an experienced Sea Doo rider, PWC beginner or jet ski renter can choose to stay dry instead of always getting wet.
 But sometimes, being soaked is the outcome.
 And here are the most likely ways for it to happen while Sea Doo riding…

 Product Characteristics Can Cause Getting Wet